Lockheed L-1049 Super Constellation: Operational history

 Most Super Constellations were retired by their original operators after the advent of the Boeing 707 and Douglas DC-8; the last passenger L1049 flight in the US was an Eastern shuttle EWR-DCA in February 1968.
 The last commercial flight of the L-1049 Super Constellation was in 1993, when the Federal Aviation Administration banned all airlines from the Dominican Republic that flew Constellations to the United States (due to safety concerns).
 The Dominican airlines were the last operators of any version of the Constellation.

 Numerous military versions were operated by the United States Navy and United States Air Force as transports and AWACS platforms.
 The WV-1 Navy version was used during the Cold War with picket ships on the DEW (Distant Early Warning) lines, one east and one west.
 These lines were to give early warning of an attack by the USSR.
 The east line was from Halifax, NS to the Canary Islands and back.
 The west line was from Hawaii to Midway Island then up to the Aleutians and back.
 The flights would last up to 14 hours or more.
 These aircraft served in the Vietnam War in several roles, including transmitting television programs from the United States for the troops on the ground, and observing the Ho Chi Minh Trail.
 One of them was shot down by North Korean aircraft in 1969.

-The last US military Super Constellation, a one-of-a-kind aircraft designated as a NC-121K, Buno 141292, call sign GD-12, was used by the Navy Squadron VAQ-33 Firebirds stationed at NAS Key West, FL to simulate the Russians.
-This aircraft was retired in June 1982 by the US Navy and custody was transferred to the Florence Air Museum, Florence, SC (now closed).
-The aircraft was destroyed during a controlled grass burn that got out of control.
+The last model of Super Constellation produced was the Lockheed EC-121 Warning Star, developed for the United States military.
+Many of these aircraft survive today.

 The Indian Air Force and Indian Navy used former Air India L-1049C, E and G versions converted by Hindustan Aeronautics Limited for use as Sea Air and Rescue aircraft.
 They were retired between 1981 and 1983 and replaced by Tupolev Tu-142 aircraft.
 India was the last military operator of the Constellation.